MirceaMacarie/Bug_Reports/README.md

 **Priority and severity:** P3 - Medium

-**Description:** The font size in the Contact section is too small to be easily read by a normal user, compared to other sections that have a larger font size (eg. Purchasing section).
+**Description:** The font size in the Contact section is too small to be easily read by a normal user, compared to other sections that have a larger font size (eg. "Purchasing" section).

 **Steps to reproduce:**
 1. Go on https://www.primariatechirghiol.ro/
-2. Select Contact section from the top menu of the home page
+2. Select "Contact" section from the top menu of the home page
 3. Try to read the information on this page

 **Expected result:** The user should read easily any type of information about Town Hall contact.

-**Actual result:** The information from Contact section are rather difficult to read by users, because the size font is too small.
+**Actual result:** The information from "Contact" section are rather difficult to read by users, because the size font is too small.

 **Test data:** /